isc-projects/kea/doc/sphinx/arm/security.rst

 Note that in High Availability (HA) deployments, DHCP partners connect to each other using a CA connection.

+Since Kea version 2.7.2 DHCP and DDNS servers support HTTP/HTTPS control channels so the Control Agent (CA) is no longer needed.

+Since Kea-2.7.6 Kea supports multiple HTTP/HTTPS connections.
+Both IPv4 and IPv6 addresses can be used.
+Security can be enhanced if configuring HTTPS connections for all daemons.

 Authentication for Kea's RESTful API
 ------------------------------------